 This chapter discusses exception handling in the MVC API.
-Exception handling is based on the underlying mechanism provided by JAX-RS, but with additional support for validation exceptions that are common in HTML form posts.
+Exception handling in MVC is based on the underlying mechanism provided by JAX-RS, but with additional support for handling binding and validation exceptions that are common in MVC frameworks.

 3.1 Exception Mappers